praveenande84/Target-Interview/01 My Self/About My Self.md

 So I have hands-on experience on Mern stack technologies,

-Projects:
+##### `Projects`

 during my fullstack training I have built many projects, like todoApp, wikipedia search Application, Instagram clone.

+My favourite project is Instagram Clone It is developed by React JS

-currently I am learning MongoDB database....
+currently I am learning MongoDB database...

 This is all about me.

 If you want to know more about me, I am very happy to share with you.

 Thank you sir.

 </details>